Lycee français in Canada

 5. Know about advanced standing

-If you have completed the classe de terminale of a lycée français in Canada recognized by the Agence pour l’enseignement français à l’étranger, (AEFE), you can receive advanced standing for up to one year of undergraduate studies (10 courses).
+If you have completed the classe de terminale of a lycée français in Canada recognized by the Agence pour l’enseignement français à l’étranger, (AEFE), and have an admission average of at least 80% (12.5/20), you can receive advanced standing for up to one year of undergraduate studies (10 courses).
 The advanced standing we grant you depends on the program you’ve chosen and you must have achieved a grade of at least 10/20 (70%) in the relevant courses.

 Advanced standing available